 Braeburn Pharmaceuticals, Inc. develops and commercializes medical products.
 It develops Probuphine for the treatment of adult patients with opioid dependence.
-The company was founded in 2012 and is based in New York, New York.
+The company also develops and commercializes products for the treatment of schizophrenia and other serious psychiatric disorders.
+Braeburn Pharmaceuticals, Inc. was founded in 2012 and is based in Princeton, New Jersey.

 Founded in 2012

 Braeburn Pharmaceuticals Announces Probuphine Data Published in the Journal of the American Medical Association